 Alternative text is provided for image assets.
 Where possible, we try our best to avoid using text in images and ensure any text is layered over a background image with sufficient contrast to make it easily readable.

-If you think this issue may affect you, to resolve this, you can turn off animations in your account by choosing to edit your Instant Wins animation settings.
-Instant Win games can then be played using only the keyboard or with a screen reader, as the Flash object is removed and the game outcome is revealed immediately.
+If you think this issue may affect you, to resolve this, you can turn off animations in your account by choosing to edit your Instant Win Games animation settings.
+Instant Win Games can then be played using only the keyboard or with a screen reader, as the Flash object is removed and the game outcome is revealed immediately.

 Creating and testing our site for accessibility